sravanthkod/ACL_ARR_Rebuttal_2026/README.md

 **Re: Comparison with Open Source Baselines**
 We appreciate the suggestion to compare against frameworks like `llama.cpp` or `MLC-LLM`.
-*   **Hardware Disparity:** Current open-source frameworks on these mobile platforms typically utilize the CPU or GPU.
-In contrast, our solution specifically targets the **NPU (Neural Processing Unit)** via the proprietary Qualcomm AI Stack to maximize energy efficiency and offload the main processor.
+To address this, we profiled our model using `llama.cpp` on the Samsung Galaxy S25 CPU.
+*   **Performance Gap:** The `llama.cpp` CPU implementation yielded a generation speed of **11.3 tokens/sec** and a prefill speed of **15.7 tokens/sec**.
+In contrast, our NPU-optimized baseline (`w/o DS2D`) achieves **~19.9 tokens/sec**, and our full method (`w/ DS2D`) reaches **~44.8 tokens/sec** (see Table 5).
+*   **Memory Efficiency:** The CPU execution consumed **~4.3 GB** of peak memory, whereas our quantized NPU solution operates under **2.5 GB**.
-*   **Performance Gap:** Running `llama.cpp` on the Galaxy S24 CPU typically yields significantly lower token throughput compared to NPU execution.
-Our NPU-optimized baseline (`w/o DS2D`) already achieves ~20 tokens/sec, and our full method (`w/ DS2D`) reaches ~40+ tokens/sec.
-Comparing our NPU solution to CPU-based open-source tools would heavily skew results due to hardware offloading rather than our algorithmic contributions.
+*   **Conclusion:** Comparing our NPU solution to CPU-based open-source tools would heavily skew results due to hardware offloading.
+Our comparison against the vendor-optimized NPU baseline (which is already 2x faster than the CPU) allows us to isolate and demonstrate the specific gains from our algorithmic contributions (DS2D and Multi-LoRA).

-*   **Baseline Validity:** To rigorously isolate the effectiveness of our proposed methods (DS2D, Multi-LoRA-as-Input), we compared against the strongest possible baseline: the vendor-optimized NPU implementation *without* our specific algorithms.
-This ensures the reported gains are strictly algorithmic.
+**Re: Clarity on Masking for CTG**
+We agree that the description of the masking mechanism was brief.
+*   **Mechanism:** We utilize a tree-attention mechanism.
+The KV-cache is logically split into a "shared prefix" (system prompt + history) and "independent branches" (stylistic variants).
+*   **Implementation:** We construct a 4D attention mask where tokens in specific branches can attend to the shared prefix and their own generated tokens, but are masked (`-inf`) from attending to parallel branches.
+This prevents "contamination" between stylistic variants while physically sharing the memory for the prefix.
+*   **Revision:** In the camera-ready version, we will include the specific mask construction pseudocode and a diagram illustrating the tensor slicing indices.

 **Re: Clarity on Masking for CTG**
 We agree that the description of the masking mechanism was brief in the main text.